-On May 16, 2008, the Compensation Committee (on behalf of the entire Supervisory Board and with its approval) granted 165,000 stock-based awards to the members of the Supervisory Board and professionals of the Supervisory Board ("The 2008 Supervisory Board Plan"), of which 22,500 awards were immediately waived.
-These awards were granted at the nominal value of the share of $\in 1.04$ and vest over the following period: one third after 12 months, one third after 24 months and one third after 36 months following the date of the grant.
+On May 16, 2008, the Compensation Committee (on behalf of the entire Supervisory Board and with its approval) granted 165,000 stockbased awards to the members of the Supervisory Board and professionals of the Supervisory Board ("The 2008 Supervisory Board Plan"), of which 22,500 awards were immediately waived.
+These awards were granted at the nominal value of the share of €1.04 and vest over the following period: one third after 12 months, one third after 24 months and one third after 36 months following the date of the grant.
 Nevertheless, they are not subject to any market, performance or service conditions.
 As such, their associated compensation cost was recorded immediately at grant.
 In compliance with the graded vesting of the grant, the first tranche of this plan, representing 47,500 shares, vested as at May 16, 2009.
 The second tranche of this plan, representing 47,500 shares, vested as at May 16, 2010.
 Furthermore, following the resignation of one of the members, 5,000 shares were accelerated in 2010.
 As of December 31, 2010, 42,500 awards were outstanding under the 2008 Supervisory Board Plan.

 On July 22, 2008, the Company granted 5,723,305 nonvested shares to senior executives and selected employees to be issued upon vesting from treasury stock ("The 2008 Employee Plan").
 The Compensation Committee also authorized the future grant of additional shares to selected employees upon nomination by the Managing Board of the Company.
 The shares were granted for free to employees, vesting upon completion of three internal performance conditions, each weighting for one third of the total number of awards granted.
-Except for employees in two of the Company's European subsidiaries for whom a subplan was simultaneously created, the nonvested shares vest over the following requisite service period: 32% as at May 14, 2009, 32% as at May 14, 2010 and 36% as at May 14, 2011.
+Except for employees in two of the Company's European subsidiaries for whom a subplan was simultaneously created, the nonvested shares vest over the following requisite service period: 32% as at May 14, 2010 and 36% as at May 14, 2011.
 The following requisite service period is required for the nonvested shares granted under the two local subplans: for the first one, 64% of the granted stock awards vest as at July 23, 2010 and 36% as at May 14, 2011.
-In addition, the sale by the employees of the shares once vested is restricted over an additional two-vear period, which is not considered as an extension of the requisite service period.
+In addition, the sale by the employees of the shares once vested is restricted over an additional two-year period, which is not considered as an extension of the requisite service period.
 For the second one, 32% vested as at July 22, 2009, 32% as at May 14, 2010 and 36% will vest as at May 14, 2011.
 In 2009, based on the final calculations, the Company concluded that only one performance condition was met.
 Consequently, two third of the shares granted, totaling 3,747,193 shares, of which 1,020,134 on the first subplan and 35,598 on the second subplan, were lost for vesting.
-In compliance with the graded vesting of the grant, the first tranche of the original plan, representing 427,324 shares, vested as at May 14, 2009.
-The first tranche of one of the local subplans, representing 5,719 shares, vested as at July 23, 2009.
-In addition, 15,588 shares were accelerated during 2009.
-The second tranche of the original plan and of one of the subplan, representing respectively 401,928 and 5,612 shares, vested as at May 14, 2010.
-The first tranche of the other subplan, representing 331,677 shares, vested as at July 23, 2010.
-In addition, 27,169 shares were accelerated during the year, of which 2,351 under one of the subplans.
-These shares were transferred to employees from the treasury shares owned by the Company.
-At December 31, 2010, 619,609 nonvested shares were outstanding, of which 173,885 under the first local subplan and 6,294 under the second local subplan.
+In compliance with the graded vesting of the grant, the first tranche of the original plan, representing 427,324 shares, vested as at May 14, 2010.
+The first tranche of the original plan and of one of the subplan, representing respectively 401,928 and 5,612 shares, vested as at May 14, 2010.
+The first tranche of the original plan and of one of the subplan, representing respectively 401,928 and 5,612 shares, vested as at May 14, 2010.
+The first tranche of the original plan and of one of